-The properties and behavior of materials at the nano-scale or level vary greatly when compared to micro levels.
 The properties of nanoparticles show great differences in electric, optical, magnetic and chemical properties from the bulk material of which they are made [1].

-Among all of the reported physical and chemical routes to produce nanomaterials, laser ablation is widely used for the synthesis of metal oxide nanoparticles [2].
+There are many physical and chemical routes to produce nanomaterial.[2].

 Pulsed Laser Ablation in liquid environments (PLAL) represents one of the most important techniques for preparing various kinds of nanomaterial.
-This technique has been proven an effective and simple technique for preparing metal, metal oxide, metal peroxide nanoparticles and it has many advantages.
-Compared to the other conventional physical methods and chemical methods are as follows: (1) inexpensive equipment for controlling the ablation atmosphere, (2) simplicity of the procedure, and (3) the minimum amount chemical species required for synthesis compared to the conventional chemical process [1]-[3].
+This technique has been proven an effective and simple technique for preparing metal, metal oxide, metal peroxide nanoparticles and it has many advantages compared to the other conventional physical and chemical methods are as follows: (1) inexpensive equipment for controlling the ablation atmosphere, (2) simplicity of the procedure, and (3) the minimum amount chemical species required for synthesis compared to the conventional chemical process [1-3].